QualiTorque/bamboo-torque-plugin/README.md

 This task uses **_${bamboo.SANDBOX_ID}_** variable to return the identifier of sandbox.

-2) Add the Wait For Colony Sandbox task.
+2) Add the Wait For Torque Sandbox task.

 ![Alt text](pics/wait-task.png?raw=true)

- - **Space** - enter a name for your CloudShell Colony space.
+ - **Space** - enter a name for your CloudShell Torque space.
  - **Tiemeout** - Set the timeout for this step, if your sandbox will not be ready when the timeout is reached, Bamboo will abort the deployment.